Nukotani/Klien-absen-CLI-Elearning-Madrasah/README.md

 I rewrote this project in C. Also, I no longer use curl.

 # Dependencies
 Some POSIX and GNU or smth header files.

+# Configuring Account
+Make a file named `akun`.
+If exist, don't waste your time making it.

+Edit file `akun` you just created.

+Change it according to what I wrote.